guidedhacking/SolZipper/README.md

 You can use the right click menu or you can drag and drop your solution folder onto the .exe

 ## How does it work?
-It uses a blacklist of bad folder names and extensions like .gitignore.
+It uses a blacklist of bad folder names and extensions similar to .gitignore.
 It copies the good files to a temp folder.
 Then it uses Powershell to zip the folder.

+## Requirements
+-   Visual C++ Redistributables
+-   Powershell

 ## TODO
 *   Replace powershell with actual zipping lib